aldica/aldica/docs/Concept-Caches.md

 - loadedResourceBundlessSharedCache
 - resourceBundleBaseNamesSharedCache
 - openCMISRegistrySharedCache
+- imapMessageSharedCache
-- node.nodesSharedCache
+- contentDiskDriver

-Apart from the node.nodesSharedCache, cachingContentStoreCache and resourceBundleBaseNamesSharedCache, all unsupported caches only handle actual functional components instead of data entries, and distributing such components to other servers of the data grid would not make sense.
+Apart from the cachingContentStoreCache, resourceBundleBaseNamesSharedCache and imapMessageSharedCache, all unsupported caches only handle actual functional components instead of data entries, and distributing such components to other servers of the data grid would not make sense.
 The cachingContentStoreCache stores paths for local temporary files, which would typically not be valid on servers other than the one which created the temporary file.
 The resourceBundleBaseNamesSharedCache stores names of localisation bundles loaded from either the classpath of the server or the logical data repository, so contains a mixture of data that is either universal to all servers or specific only to the local server.
-The node.nodesSharedCache is a key cache for handling the identity and state of nodes in the Alfresco Repository, and is one of the most frequently used caches at all.
-Unfortunately, its value objects contain mutable state which is modified without proper cache update operations and which should not be transmitted to other servers as it has relevance only for the local server.
+The imapMessageSharedCache stores full instances of `javax.mail.internet.MimeMessage`, which may contain references to functional components or connection management elements (e.g. `javax.mail.Session`).
+The contentDiskDriver indirectly stores value objects with direct references to Alfresco services, file channel and content accessor (reader/writer) instances.
+Any kind of serialisation in Ignite-backed caches would break apart these references.

 ### Aldica Cache Optimisations
 The aldica module includes various optimisations to a sub-set of the default Alfresco caches to improve their performance and/or utility.
 Some of these optimisations may also be enabled on other caches by setting specific configuration properties.